MasteryEducation/SecuritiesExamsMastery.ca/content/csc/21/2/index.md

 - [ ] Fund managers’ fees are lowered once the portfolio experiences negative returns.
 - [ ] High-water marks eliminate fixed management fees entirely.

-> **Explanation:** A high-water mark ensures that managers do not repeatedly charge incentive fees if the fund is recovering from a drawdown, protecting investors from paying multiple times for the same gains.
+> **Explanation:**( A high-water mark ensures that managers do not repeatedly charge incentive fees if the fund is recovering from a drawdown, protecting investors from paying multiple times for the same gains.)

----

 ### True or False: “An alternative strategy fund must disclose its use of short selling and derivatives to investors under NI 81-102.”